Post-Newtonian Effective Field Theory Approach to Entanglement Harvesting, Quantum Discord and Bell's Nonlocality Bound Near a Black Hole: Reduced Dynamics of UDW probes

-\item Quantum discord ${\cal D}$ characterizing non-classical quantum correlation \cite{ollivier2001introducing, Henderson:2001wrr}.
-For the $X$-states considered, ${\cal D}$ is independent of $(\rho_{12}^{f})_{14}=(\rho_{12}^{f})_{41}$, i.e., $X$ and $X_0$.
-It leads us to conclude that there is no pure quantum correlation for Case I, and the quantum discord is the same for Case II and III up to ${\cal O}(g)$.

-\item Bipartite nonlocality bound $S_{\rho}$ for CHSH-type experiment \cite{HORODECKI1995340, Brunner:2013est, buhrman2010nonlocality} characterizes the nature of correlations.
-It depends on all the parameters in $\rho^f_{12}$ of $X$-states considered.

-\end{enumerate} The above discussion shows that types of quantum information characterized by $\cal C$ and $\cal D$ are complementary.

-In the following sections, we will examine these {quantum information} measures for the reduced final states across all three cases in greater detail.
+In the subsequent sections, we provide a detailed analysis of the aforementioned quantum information measures for the final state of the two-detector system across all three cases.
 For simplicity, when presenting the numerical plots of the quantum information measures, we will consider only the scalar-type environmental field; that is, the tensor index $I$ will be absent.
 Also, we choose $g_0=0.01$ to ensure the validity of perturbative results, along with fixing $\bar{r}_B=\bar{r}_1=\bar{r}_2=1$, $q_1=q_2=1$ for convenience.
 We also fix a tiny energy gap $\Omega=0.001$, so that $T$ can be large enough to satisfy the condition \eq{low_energy_c} for the validity of PN-EFT.
 Thus, the quantum information measures shown below are just the functions of the interaction time $T$, the inter-distances $r_{12}$ and $r_{1B}$.
-Additionally, we ensure physically valid reduced final states by restricting ourselves to cases where the purity is non-negative and less than unity.
+Finally, to ensure the physical validity of our results, our analysis is restricted to parameter regimes in which the final reduced state $\rho_{12}^f$ is a valid density matrix.
+This is ensured by verifying that its purity remains within the physical bound, i.e., $\operatorname{Tr}\left(\rho_{12}^f\right)^2 \leq 1$.